SwissSign-AG/RaApi/README.md

 __/v2/clients__

-Search for Clients and their associated prodcuts.
+Search for Clients and their associated products.
 Returns a list of all available Clients and associated certificate products you can issue.

 Each client product has a unique product reference (pma-_uuid_) which you